GSA/digitalcorps.gsa.gov/_blogs/us-digital-corps-in-action-building-a-federal-tech-workforce.md

 image: Build_a_Brighter_Future.png
 author: Performance.gov team
 published_at: "2022-08-30"
-summary: "Here we share about the work done by the newly founded U.S. Digital Corps, at the General Services Administration’s Technology Transformation Services.
-Learn about their work to improve the Federal hiring process, which supports Priority One of the President's Management Agenda—strengthening and empowering the Federal workforce."
+summary: "The President's Management Agenda team shares a case study on the U.S. Digital Corps, highlighting how USDC supports two pillars of the PMA — strengthening and empowering the federal workforce and delivering excellent, equitable, and secure customer experiences for the American people."
 external_url: "https://www.performance.gov/blog/digital-corps-update/"
-tags: ['Tag1', 'Tag2', 'Tag3']
+tags: ['GSA', 'Customer_Experience']
 type: Press
 ---
 *This post was originally published on the [Performance.gov blog](https://www.performance.gov/blog/digital-corps-update/).*